B1nus/wezy/README.md

 > [!NOTE]
 > Figure out the exactly what the borrow checker needs to check.
 The list should not be very long.
 >
-> The borrow checkers goal is not memory safety, just to free stuff that's not used.
+> The borrow checkers goal in this language is not memory safety, just to free stuff that's not used.
 If a user has a reference to a list item and then removes that list item, the program simply crashes if it tries to use it.
 This language is not supposed to be used in security critical sutiations, so that convenience is well worth it.
 # Functions
 > [!NOTE]
 > Figure out the function syntax.
 It should align with the design goals of being simple, easy for beginners and consise.
 - Functions are strongly typed, meaning that you have to declare the input and output types.
-- They can return multiple values.
-Which you then have to use a multiple assign on.
+- They can return multiple values with a tuple.
+The caller uses tuple destructurin to get the values.
 - all arguments are mutable.
 (They are just pointers under the hood, immutability does not exist in this language)
 - cannot use variables from outside, only their arguments.
 # Types